 Bytes Per Second (B/s) to Megabits Per Second (Mbps) Converter

-Type a value into the Bytes Per Second (B/s) field to convert to Megabits Per Second (Mbps).
+Type your transfer speed in the input field to find Megabits Per Second (Mbps) equivalent of your Byte Per Second (B/s) value.
 1 B/s = 0.000008 Mbps, covering both bit-based and byte-based transfer rate units.

 Convert Bytes Per Second to Megabits Per Second